samuelbalogh/samuelbalogh/README.md

 ## Professional Journey 🛠️

 My path in tech has been an exciting journey of continuous learning and growth.
-I've worn many hats – from being a backend engineer crafting efficient APIs to leading teams and architecting scalable solutions.
-I've had the privilege of working with various technologies and frameworks, but what really drives me is the opportunity to build systems that make a meaningful impact.
+I've had the privilege of working with anazing ad inspirig people, using various technologies and frameworks, and what drives me is the opportunity to build systems that make a meaningful impact.

 ### Technical Expertise